amitkumardube/terraform-deep-dive/README.md

 - TF_LOG can be TRACE, DEBUG, INFO, WARN or ERROR.
 TRACE is default and most verbose.
 - TF_LOG_PATH - This is the path of the log file where you can store/append the output.
 - If the value of TF_LOG is any other value then defined above, then terraform uses the default value which is TRACE.
-- **update** 2 new environment variables are introduced for logging with terraform 0.15.
+- **update : ** 2 new environment variables are introduced for logging with terraform 0.15.
 Please check this medium post for more details. https://amitkumardube.medium.com/whats-new-in-terraform-0-15-c04d2ae510f8?source=friends_link&sk=fde32c5ad175d4ac493f20fbd7556a06

 <b> Terraform Associate Certification Journey </b>